-Make Orange County a more attractive place to live, work, and visit by providing transit service that supports community priorities
+Make Orange County a more attractive place to live, work, and visit by providing transit services that supports community priorities

-Economy and Development
+Economy and Development:

-- Support economic development, including the development patterns envisioned in local, county, and regional plans - Support the vitality of the county's downtowns, local centers, neighborhoods, and job centers
+- Support economic development, including the development patterns envisioned in local, county, and regional plans. - Support the vitality of the county's downtowns, local centers, neighborhoods, and job centers.

-Environment
+Environment:

-- Provide transit services that relieve congestion, improve air quality, and reduce greenhouse gas emissions - Use transit as a way to enhance healthy, complete communities and compact, livable neighborhoods
+- Provide transit services that relieve congestion, improve air quality, and reduce greenhouse gas (GHG) emissions. - Transition to Zero-Emission Vehicles (ZEV) to reduce GHG emissions and promote clear air initiatives. - Use transit as a way to enhance healthy, complete communities and compact, livable neighborhoods.

-Equity
+Equity:

-- Use transit to create a transportation system responsive to the needs of people for whom transit is a necessity (e.g., youth, older adults, people with disabilities, low income populations, people without autos) - Improve the accessibility of transit for older adults and people with disabilities to support their ability to live independent lives - Develop a sustainable model for paratransit service to provide mobility and independence
+- Use transit to create a transportation system responsive to the needs of people for whom transit is a necessity (e.g., youth, older adults, people with disabilities, low-income populations, people without autos). - Improve the accessibility of transit for older adults and people with disabilities to support their ability to live independent lives. - Develop a sustainable model for paratransit services to provide mobility and independence. - Continue programs to encourage use of transit for youth and older adults-including free and discounted fares.

-Sustain Create a system that is resilient over the long term
+Create a system that is resilient over the long term

-Ridership and Perception
+Ridership and Perception:

-- Get more people riding transit - Retain existing customers and make it easier for them to take additional trips using transit - Improve public perception of transit in Orange County
+- Get more people to ride transit. - Retain existing customers and make it easier for them to take additional trips using transit. - Improve public perception of transit in Orange County. - Develop services that achieve a high level of public support.

-Productivity
+Productivity:

-- Focus service in areas where it can be most effective - Develop cost-effective and productive transit services and programs
+- Focus services in areas where it can be most effective. - Develop cost-effective and productive transit services.

-Funding
+Funding:

-- Develop reliable and predictable revenue streams that grow with Orange County's economy - Invest public resources in a financially responsible manner - Identify and pursue opportunities for new funding sources, including leveraging private funds
+- Develop reliable and predictable revenue streams that grow with Orange County's economy. - Invest public resources in a financially responsible manner. - Identify and pursue opportunities for new funding sources, including leveraging private funds and grants.

-Performance Monitoring
+Performance Monitoring:

-• Continue to monitor performance measures and adjust service and implementation plans as necessary
+• Continue to measure performance and adjust services and implementation plans, as necessary.

-Partnerships
+Partnerships: